 Visitors to our offices

 Visitors to our office we may take a record of name and contact information.
-This information is recorded for legitimate business purposes and for health and safety purposes in event of an emergency within the building and for COVID-19 Track & Trace purposes per current UK government guidelines.
+This information is recorded for legitimate business purposes and for health and safety purposes in event of an emergency within the building.

 The legal bases we rely on to process your personal data is: